knownorigin/docs.knownorigin.io/docs/guide/verify-on-discord.md

 **Note: This is not mandatory; if you don't want to verify you will see all the public channels ;)**

-To verify your wallet and get the correct Discord roles you will need to sign a transaction proving you have access to your Ethereum wallet.
+To verify your wallet and get the correct Discord roles you will need to sign a transaction proving you have access to your associated Ethereum wallet.
 We realise this is not super simple but it works and will help make the Discord a better place and unlock relevant channels!

 ## The journey to enlightenment...